 This is perhaps the most recognizable way autism can impact older children and adults.
 It can be very difficult for someone with autism to understand boundaries, social “rules” like not talking over people, or how to make and keep friends.

-Repetitive behaviors are one of the hallmark features of ASD.
+Repetitive behaviors, or stims, are one of the hallmark features of ASD.
 Many individuals with this condition engage in repetitive motor movements such as hand flapping, fidgeting or rocking.
 Some individuals with autism will also say certain words on repeat or have repetitive vocalizations.

 Anxiety or Excess Worry